 There should also be onboard a person designated as First Mate, or Second-in-command.
 That person should be adult, and capable of basic vessel operations in the event of the incapacitation of the skipper.

-On request, we'll send you that Skippers Resume form before you book, and we can use this to establish whether we feel your charter would be a safe proposition, based on your knowledge and experience.
+We'll send you a Skippers Resume form as part of the booking process, and we can use this to establish whether we feel your charter would be a safe proposition, based on your knowledge and experience.

 If you're keen to go sailing, but perhaps just are not quite ready to take charge of the vessel, you can, of course, go to sea in one of our vessels if you hire a licensed skipper from us....
 We have a number of knowledgeable, qualified and very experienced skippers on the books who know and understand the Hauraki Gulf and would be delighted to share it with you and your party..